 Iliad and Odyssey by Homer also maintain a war theme and the bravery that one must assume in order to survive.

-Life of Pi by Yann Martel tells the story of a young boy fighting to survive after a shipwreck in middle of the Atlantic Ocean.
+Life of Pi by Yann Martel tells the story of a young boy fighting to survive after a shipwreck in the middle of the Atlantic Ocean.

 Lord of the Flies by William Golding features a group of boys stranded on a deserted island, fighting to survive.